 In addition to the reports sent home, the class teacher will meet with parents during Parents' Evening to discuss your child's needs, support and progress.
-Parents are invited to attend termly SEN Review evenings which provide an opportunity to meet a member of the Inclusion Team and discuss yours child's progress during interventions.

 You are welcome to make an appointment to meet with either the class teacher or Director of Inclusion and discuss your child's progress.
 We can offer advice and practical ways for you to support your child at home.